nuxZERO/docker-compose-lemp/README.md

 ## Installation

+- Copy `.env-sample` file and rename it to `.env` you can change values to your config.
 - Install `docker-compose build` and `docker-compose up -d`.
 - Start all container `docker-compose start`.
 - Stop all container `docker-compose stop`.